TRAINING WITHIN INDUSTRY

 Effective problem-solving at the shop floor level

 We often see organizations implementing TWI in a piecemeal fashion, implementing only one or two J programs (Job Instruction is the most popular).
 This is due to a misunderstanding of the underlying intent of TWI.
 TWI is a system and the J programs are designed to reinforce each other.
 It is the intersection and interaction of the J programs that ultimately ensure the success of TWI.
-Adding to the misunderstanding is the fact that TWI was a 'wartime' intervention and to a sense of urgency many of the soft skills required in the present day workplace were not addressed.
+Adding to the misunderstanding is the fact that TWI was a 'wartime' intervention and due to that sense of urgency many of the soft skills required in the present day workplace were not addressed.

 At KPC we recognized both the power of TWI as a system of cultural change and the need to enhance the original system with the people skill competencies needed to be effective in today's workplace.
 Our holistic approach to TWI implementation ensures sustainable results.